e2nIEE/pandapipes/doc/source/multi_energy_nets.rst

-With pandapipes and pandapower, it is possible to calculate gas and power networks that are coupled by conversion units like power-to-gas (e.g., electrolysis units) or gas-to-power units (e .g., gas turbines or fuel cells).
+With pandapipes and pandapower, it is possible to calculate gas and power networks that are coupled by conversion units like power-to-gas (e.g., electrolysis units) or gas-to-power units (e.g., gas turbines or fuel cells).
 And here some great explanation....